-The total estimated annual demand for golf rounds for the proposed golf course after combining the local market, golf group and hotel demand was 37,100 in Year 1.
+The total estimated annual demand for golf rounds for the proposed golf course, after combining the local market, golf group and hotel demand, was 31,300 in Year 1.
 We expect public play demand to increase at a slow rate over the next five years.
-Golf group and hotel demand are expected to increase as a higher rate of 1.7% and 5.2%.
+Golf group and hotel demand are expected to increase as a higher rate of 1.7% and 4.1%.
 The strong growth in the hotel segment primarily reflects the ramp-up of the convention business.
-The number of golf rounds is expected to reach about 41,900 by Year 5.
-Based on our analysis of the available desirable rounds, the round total in Year 5 is at maximum capacity.
+The number of golf rounds is expected to reach about 34,200 by Year 5, generally considered at capacity for this region.
 The five-year summary for golf demand for the proposed course is outlined below: